Hello and welcome to Team NUH.

 You have been directed here via your welcome and offer letters and we hope to help make your journey as smooth as possible.

-These pages have been designed to provide you with the documents, links and contacts to those important and mandatory elements and provide you with a checklist of what you must do before your first day, what you need to do on day 1 and what you need to do once you have started.
+These pages have been designed to provide you with the documents, links and contacts to those important and mandatory elements and provide you with a checklist of what you must do before you start, what you need to do on day 1 and what you need to do once you have started.

-Failure to do this before you start will mean you may not be able to gain access many of our clinical areas.
+Failure to do this before you start will mean you may not be able to gain access to our clinical areas

-If you have an agreement to work less than full time during your placement with NUH, please contact Medical HR to advise of agreed hours or percentage to ensure your rota reflects what has been agreed.
-For less than full time queries please contact LTFTQueries@nuh.nhs.uk
+If you have an agreement to work less than full time during your placement with NUH, please liaise with your rota co-ordinator to ensure your agreed hours or percentage reflects your rota line.
+For any less than full time queries please contact LTFTQueries@nuh.nhs.uk

-Return to Training - If you are due to return from parental leave or OOP, please email suppoRTT@nuh.nhs.uk so that we can ensure your return is as smooth as possible.
+If you are due to return from parental leave or OOP or any time out of practice for more than three months, please email suppoRTT@nuh.nhs.uk so that we can ensure the right support is in place for your return.

 What you may wish to do before your first day

 We would like to give you the opportunity to apply for a car parking permit before you start work.
 This will enable the car parking team to process your application in time for your first day.